GRANT GUIDELINES

 Nonprofit organizations, public agencies or community organizations that provide services to the residents of Becket, Cummington, Dalton, Hinsdale, Peru, Washington or Windsor are eligible to apply for grants.

-Projects that benefit the community in any of the following areas will be considered: arts and culture, education, the environment, and health and social services.
 Requests will be considered for projects, programs, capital improvements and general operating support.
 Projects that have received prior support from the Central Berkshire Fund may reapply.

 Nonprofits, teachers, students or parents may apply for projects that enhance the educational experience for the children of the hilltowns and that are not eligible for funding from the Seven Towns' Education Partnership (STEP) Fund.
 Requests must be accompanied by a letter of support from the school principal or superintendent.